kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/01_introduction.md

 :::: { .w-50 .float-left  }
 ![&nbsp;](Karakoram_003.jpg ""){#b003}
 ::::
-His Royal Highness Prince Luigi Amedeo of Savoy, Duke of the Abruzzi, was induced to set out upon this new expedition chiefly by his desire to contribute to the solution of the problem as to the greatest height to which man may attain in mountain climbing.
+HIS Royal Highness Prince Luigi Amedeo of Savoy, Duke of the Abruzzi, was induced to set out upon this new expedition chiefly by his desire to contribute to the solution of the problem as to the greatest height to which man may attain in mountain climbing.